raagvitech/NotifyFlowVersions/Readme.txt

 I will be working on deletion of the flow when the owner replies the number of flow versions to be deleted to the same mail which he receives.

-Note: Run the following code snippet for scheduling the class.
+Note: Run the following code snippet in anonymous window for scheduling the class

 public static string cronexp = '0 0 8 1/1 * ? *';
 SchdulerForNotifyFlowVersions s = new SchdulerForNotifyFlowVersions();